Outputs circular sectors of influence for point features that have directions defined by azimuths (degrees clockwise from North).

 This is the attribute that determines the site to which an input point belongs.

-Radius of influence for each sector.
-This determines radius of each sector in a site.
-It is also the length of each input point’s Azimuth Line.
+This parameter defines the radius of influence for each sector.
+This determines the radius of each sector in a site.

 If a nonconstant value is specified for this parameter (for example, an attribute value, which may differ from feature to feature), then when comparing the distance between two features, the maximum distance will be calculated from the feature that entered the transformer earlier.